 Acute treatments: These drugs stop a headache after it starts.
 A group of drugs called ergots are the oldest treatments for migraine.

-Triptans, a newer drug, work the same way as ergots but are more powerful.
+Triptans, a class of newer drugs, work the same way as ergots but are more powerful.
 They affect the release of certain brain chemicals and block pain pathways in your brain.

 Still, these drugs aren’t for everyone.
-If you have uncontrolled high blood pressure, coronary artery disease, a history of strokes, and other heart problems, you probably can’t take them.
-There are risks if you’re pregnant.
+If you have uncontrolled high blood pressure, coronary artery disease, a history of strokes, and other heart problems, you won't be able to take some of them.
+There may also be risks if you’re pregnant.
 Your doctor will discuss them with you.